 Protected Area Permit (PAP) is MANDATORY for visiting Tibetan Settlements in India.

-Foreign nationals can apply for PAP through the Indian Missions in their respective countries simultaneously while applying entry visa for their visit to India.
-Foreign nationals can also apply for PAP directly to the Rehabilitation Section, Ministry of Home Affairs, Jaisalmer House, 26 Mansingh Road, New Delhi 110 011.
+Foreign nationals can apply for PAP through the Indian Missions in their respective countries simultaneously while applying for an entry visa for their visit to India.
+Foreign nationals can also apply for PAP directly from the Rehabilitation Section, Ministry of Home Affairs, NDCC Building II, Jai Singh Road, Opposite Jantar Mantar, New Delhi 110 001.

 Bureau of His Holiness the Dalai Lama